kpma1120/llmops-e2e-langchain/README.md

 </div>

 The **test-results** artifact can be downloaded directly from the workflow run for inspection.

+Cloud Run requires appropriate permissions to invoke Vertex AI during inference.
+These permissions are granted to the **default Compute Engine service account**, as described in **6.1 Service Accounts**, ensuring that the deployed container can securely perform embedding generation and LLM calls at runtime.

 After deployment, Cloud Run hosts the latest version of the application: